leewalkergb/Tinkering/Codecademy Data Engineer/Notes.md

-Data enineers are effectively librians for data their primary focus is ensuring that data and resources needed are catalogued and accesible.
+Data enineers are effectively librarians for data their primary focus is ensuring that data and resources needed are catalogued and accesible.

 This could be organised in a database or a business intelligence tool.